yuchi518/LC-clibs/mmo/README.md

 ```

-You should not use MMRoot, MMChild, MMSon as new object names, because this sample code also put in `mmo.h` file.
+You should not use MMRoot, MMChild, MMSon as object names in new hierarchy, because this sample code also put in `mmo.h` file.

 Sample code for object usage:
 ```C